xXLAOKOONXx/LoLTainer/documentation/dev/Design.md

 An example is the SoundPlayer, which can play sound.
 A Action API Manager comes with some core functions:
 - PropertyList: readonly Dictionary with string as name of the Property and an enum type of the regarding Property
-- ActionList: readonly ist of all available Actions of this API Manager
 - ActionWindow: Window with an implementation of IActionWindow to edit a specific Action
 - IsValidPropertyBundle: Receives a PropertyBundle and checks whether it is Valid
 - PerformAtion: Receives a PropertyBundle and performs the Action as described in the PropertyBundle